gregov/k8s-multicloud-poc/NOTES.md

 ---
 Decisions:

-AWS/EKS in us-east-1
+AWS/EKS in sa-east-1
 Azure/AKS in canada central
-First test application will be the G
+GCP/GKS in australia-southeast1
-~~Application will be a custom flask application~~ Application will be the google guestbook
+~~Application will be a custom flask application~~ Application will be the google guestbook (go+redis)

 ---
 Prerequisite: AWS account and Azure account